-There are a lot of challenges in the 2022 real estate market, not only for industry professionals but for buyers and sellers.
+Much has changed in the industry in recent years for real estate professionals and or buyers and sellers.
 Fortunately, this market also provides a plethora of opportunities for agents who are ready to put in the work to grow their business.
 The same holds true for buyers.
-While the talk centers around a lack of inventory, the data shows otherwise.
+Buyers are faced with high interest rates, low inventory in some places and high prices, but there are still opportunities to work within, especially as inventory rises.

+This is where buyers should look to their real estate agents for the knowledge they possess and begin having conversations to set up a plan.
+Likewise, this is where agents can look to their brokers for guidance on how and where to gain the knowledge they need to stay competitive as the market continues its shift.
 I’m encouraging my family of relentless sales professionals to follow a series of action items to help them identify inventory and assist buyers with developing a winning strategy.

 First, and most importantly, I’m counseling my agents to start conversations with people in their sphere of influence.
 Even if they're uncomfortable doing so, I urge them to make phone calls.
 They can start off the conversation by simply asking if the homeowner wants to sell or if they have been thinking about selling.
 Even if the homeowner objects or says no, a series of follow-up questions can set the agent up for a possible future listing.
-Bottom line: A conversation, especially one that addresses today’s buyers’ concerns around managing the current market, is critical to building a relationship, establishing trust, and closing more deals.
+Bottom line: A conversation, especially one that addresses today’s buyers’ concerns around managing the current market, is critical to building a relationship, establishing trust and closing more deals.

 The second action item I have for agents is to look at owners who’ve been in their homes for more than 15 to 20 years.
 Again, it's about starting a conversation.
 The agents should inquire about lifestyle or familial changes.
 This isn't a new tactic, but it is a fundamental practice that works in any market, especially the current one.